Are you planning a winter family dream vacation? And what if this family dream vacation could be in Switzerland?

 - Here are our suggested things to do in Zermatt in winter as a family

 Zermatt lies at an elevation of 1,620 metres, and at the base of Switzerland’s many 4000m peaks.
 Zermatt the resort has guaranteed snow throughout the winter, and therefore it’s no wonder Zermatt in winter is one of the most popular vacation winter resorts in Switzerland.
 With it being a car free resort, this adds to the charm.
-You can read here how to get to Zermatt in winter.
+Check out how to get to Zermatt in winter.

 And then of course there is the mighty Matterhorn, the most photographed mountain on earth and rightly so.
 Unique, iconic and indescribably beautiful.
 One can only see the Matterhorn when you arrive in Zermatt.
 Then from nearly every place within the village and even more whilst on the mountain, the Matterhorn has a mighty presence.